Find out how to get in touch online or by phone.

 The Record Office holds a selection of poll books dating back to the 1600s and county electoral registers from 1832.

-If you are trying to trace an ancestor who may have fallen on hard times we have records that can help at the Record Office.
+Help If you are trying to trace an ancestor who may have fallen on hard times.

-View records from private individuals, families, estates and solicitors at the Record Office.
+View records from private individuals, families, estates and solicitors.

 A vast collection of railway material bequeathed to West Sussex County Council.